 Through differentiation: 'What does it take to win in our identified markets?'

 Through market: 'Are we within profitable markets that offer long-term growth?'

 And through finance: 'What do we need to create value in our business?'

 Our last stage will add a feasible assessment of your company to ensure that you can deliver on the necessary steps for success.
 Your operations incorporate available talent, experience, assets, and general performance management.

 An overly typical strategy mistake comes with maintaining the status quo.
-Teams may huddle into their respective strategy or war room and aim to map out how their current setup can achieve their best output, while this is sensible it is perhaps shortsited.
-Great strategy isn’t limited to your current situation, but includes a visionary aspect that incorporates bringing in the right factors to actualise your vision.
+Teams may huddle into their respective strategy or war room and aim to map out how their current setup can achieve their best output; while this is sensible, it is perhaps shortsighted.
+Great strategy isn't limited to your current situation but includes a visionary aspect that incorporates bringing in the right factors to actualize your vision.

 This is why—when devising strategy—the question 'Can we do this?' should be rephrased to 'What would we need to be able to do this?'